Bobby Freeman (writer): Early life

-Freeman was born in Bury, Greater Manchester and her mother’s parents came from North Wales.
+Freeman was born in Bury, Greater Manchester and her mother's parents came from North Wales.

 Freeman studied industrial design in Manchester and then went on to teach before moving into advertising and public relations.
 She became the first female advertising business executive in The Midlands.

 Restaurant and first book

 In the 1960s Freeman opened a restaurant with rooms in Fishguard, Pembrokeshire called The Compton House Hotel.
 Her interest in offering Welsh cuisine to guests led her to research traditional Welsh food.

 In 1980 Freeman published First Catch Your Peacock.
 This has been described as a cross between a cookbook and a history book about the food of Wales.
 It is considered to be the first book on authentic Welsh cuisine based on academic research.
 Freeman encountered difficulties in getting the book published, having been told that there was "no such thing as Welsh food" and that it was "an absurd title" for a serious work.
 Regardless of the discouragement Freeman went on to publish her book which sold worldwide.

-According to food critic Simon Hopkinson, writing in The Independent, the book is a delight to read and a genuine pleasure to use, he comments that the book’s charm results from it being a bit wacky:
+According to food critic Simon Hopkinson, writing in The Independent, the book is a delight to read and a genuine pleasure to use.
+He comments that the book's charm results from its eccentricities:

-The resultant book is a small masterpiece.
-It has a recipe for Welsh salt duck served with creamed onion sauce (wonderful, and a match for French confit any day); and oyster sausages - which I am most keen to try - in which the shucked and poached oysters are chopped with herbs, cooked egg yolks, anchovies, spices and a little shredded suet, then shaped, rolled in breadcrumbs and fried in butter.
-These sound more like titbits Burton Racey or Ray White might use to amuse the mouth with, than recipes inspired by "the manuscript book compiled by Merryell Williams, Ystumcolywyn, early 18th century, in the Peniarth collection, National Library of Wales.

-Hopkinson writes that the book is also full of the culture and social history of Welsh cuisine and notes that it also includes a recipe for peacock, as suggested by the book’s title.
+Hopkinson writes that the book is also full of the culture and social history of Welsh cuisine and notes that it also includes a recipe for peacock, as suggested by the book's title.
 The book has been widely and enthusiastically praised.